felfifofum/todoAFelonie-app/README.md

 # todoAFelonie-app
 A 'todo' app implemented in Kotlin utilising a Room ORM framework backend to store data persistently.

+-> Bottom sheet modal.

+-> Item and description content are fragments (bottom sheet) and pops up as the keyboard.

+-> Takes input from user in bottom sheet fragment and passes up to main activity (main page).

 # Back-end
 'Room with a view' ORM with capabilities to add, update and map completed todo items from database to app.